 The strings that come on these ukes are usually pretty bad and will have a very thin, plasticky quality.
 Many players (myself included) suggest restringing them with Aquilas, which have a great tone and can improve the sound of a inexpensive ukulele tremendously.

 Intonation is also frequently a problem.
 Without getting too technical, an instrument with poor intonation will deviate from the correct pitch as you move up the neck.
 In other words, your notes may sound sharp or flat if you’re playing on the higher frets (the frets closer to the soundhole).

 These are reasonable instruments if you’re buying for young children or are looking for a spare to take to the beach, but you’re looking for a serious, playable starter uke see my page on the best beginner ukuleles.

-You should note that all of the U-30 models are soprano size ukes.
+You should note that all of the MR1 models are soprano size ukes.
 As I mention in my article on ukulele sizes, sopranos are the smallest of all the uke sizes and can be tricky to play for some adults.
-They also have a thinner, less powerful sound than the other, larger sizes.
+They also have a thinner, less robust sound than the larger concert or tenor.

 Kala makes really solid ukes, and that level of quality is mostly there in their Makala line.
 The price difference comes mainly from the use of less expensive materials and components, although the playability and build quality of Makala ukes is less consistent than the standard Kala line.